smck1/ner-server-1/README.md

 #####START UP

-Simply run the shell script `run.sh`.
-The ports for the java (used by the node server) and node servers can be changed by editing the variables in the script.

-Logs are stored in `ner.out` for the java server and `server.out` for the node server.

-####Shutdown

-There's no clean way to do this yet, just kill the java/node processes.
+foreman start -f Procfile

 ####Defaults

 The node server defaults to port 8080 and the 'english.muc.7class.distsim.crf.ser.gz' classifier and limits the java server to 400mb of memory.

-If you wish to change the classifier after running the install you need to recreate the stanford-ner-with-classifier.jar with the appropriate classifier (see the commands in `install.sh` and replace the classifier name), as well as editing the classifier in `run.sh`.

-Changing ports and memory limitations simply requires modifying the respective variables in `run.sh`.
+This can be changed by editing the Procfile (also make sure to change the java server port in `index.sh`!)